okanexe/data-analysis/README.md

  here is i will do movie recommender system.
 System is detecting which words very frequently using in user's watchlist. this words in watchlist's movies overview . i will count frequent words.
-And then recommend movie to user.
+And then recommend movie to user.But this is just analysis movie dataset.then i will pick effective ones.